 Generally, the groundwater treatment plants are used during the late spring, summer and early fall seasons to supply customers in the southeast service area when surface water flows have diminished.
-Due to the drought conditions of 2022, the groundwater treatment plants were utilized earlier and for a greater portion of the year than in previous years.
-The Beltz Treatment Plant was in use in January and between June and December and the Beltz 12 Treatment Plant was in use between June and August.
+The Beltz Treatment Plant was in use from January to March and May through August.
+The Beltz 12 Treatment Plant was not used in 2023.